emumanu/OpenUI5Sharp/README.md

 Also notice that event parameters are generated automatically from the class `RatingInfo`.

-## History

-#### 2019/01/07 - v1.2.0 - Beta 2 version

-*This is the last version with manual dependency resolution.
-The next version of OpenUI5Sharp will use Bridge.net modules with automatic dependency resolution and will not require a modified bridge.js file.
-Also, OpenUI5Sharp will have an associated nuget package for easier integration*

-What's new in this release:
-* Updated OpenUI5 verstion to 1.58.4.
-* Added strongly typed parameters to binding aggregations and bind properties related methods.
-* Added lots of strongly typed parameters to sap.m.P13n*.
-* Added proper inheritance chain for metadata classes.
-* Switched from jquery.JQueryPromise<object> to es5.Promise<object>, as it is a lot easier to work with.
-* Better Bridge class to OpenUI5 class conversion.
-* The samples are move to their own [repository](https://github.com/emumanu/OpenUI5Sharp-samples).
-* Lots of minor improvements.

-#### 2018/10/09 - v1.1.0 - Beta 1 version

-What's new in this release:
-* Added support for the rest of OpenUI5 libraries.
-* Renamed the parent namespace to UI5 in case some day SAPUI5Sharp gets released.
-* Added Shop Administration Tool demo application.
-* A lot of minor fixes and API improvements.
-* Improved unit and integration test support.

-#### 2018/06/15 - v1.0.0 - Initial version

 ## Contact

 OpenUI5Sharp is developed by Manuel Abadía.